cmadland/teaching/pages/getting-started-with-wordpress/page.md

 Some themes will have a template that you can use to include links to your social media profiles.
 You can often find these settings under `Appearance > Menus`

+#### Add (or remove) a widget.

+You can customize your sidebar, footer, and sometimes header of your site by going to `Appearance > Widgets` and adding or removing widgets from those areas.

 !
 One caution!
 Don't spend too much time fiddling with the appearance of your site.
 It can be very easy to get sucked into a vortex of trying to get the appearance *exactly* how you want it.
 It is best to focus on content first, then the appearance.

 ---